What Is Programmatic Advertising | What Is Programmatic Marketing?

 4. Lack of Education

 If the number of acronyms involved in programmatic advertising has been making your head spin, you’re not alone.
 Programmatic ad buying is a complex and nuanced technology that does come with a steep learning curve if you’re trying to pick it up by yourself.
-AUDIENCEX takes the hassle out of learning programmatic advertising by presenting an easy-to-use interface that’s intuitive and simple to learn.
+AUDIENCEX takes the hassle out of the learning process by presenting an easy-to-use interface that’s intuitive and simple to master.
 We do the hard work for you, and you simply see results.

 5. Budget Concerns

 For the first few years after its invention, programmatic advertising was only a viable option for very large businesses.
 Working directly with a single DSP costs tens of thousands of dollars monthly, which was beyond the budgets of most small-to-medium-sized businesses.
 With an independent trading desk, you’re one of multiple customers accessing the DSPs, so you share the cost without having to reach a monthly minimum.
 AUDIENCEX is an affordable option that allows smaller businesses to receive the same quality of service and technology as their larger counterparts.
-Another benefit of programmatic advertising through a trading desk is scalability: Your marketing campaigns will easily grow with your business.
+Scalability provides another benefit: your marketing campaigns will easily grow with your business.

 Types of Audience Data